yoyokino/AutoRE/readme.md

 ## Usage

+**frontend:**

-**frontend:** Use AppSmith (you can use Docker Image: appsmith-ce) to load the "AutoRE.json", change the URL to your backend URL (may be 127.0.0.1:8000).
+1. Use AppSmith (you can use Docker Image: appsmith-ce) to load the "AutoRE.json".
+2. Change the URL to your backend URL (may be 127.0.0.1:8000).
+3. Deploy the project.

+**backend:**

+1. Fill in the OpenAI format api-key and URL in "workflow.py".
-**backend:** Install the packages in "requirements.txt", then run "main.py" (better in Python 3.9 or 3.10).
+2. Install the packages in "requirements.txt", then run "main.py" (better in Python 3.9 or 3.10).

 **Trial Materials:**